aljungberg/hhc/README.md

 so if you URL encode a negative number with HHC you end up with `%2C` which takes up 2 extra characters.
 For this reason HHC is not necessarily the shortest representation of a negative number.

+The sortable variant also supports negative numbers and will yield the natural sort order (small to large), like -2, -1, 0, 1, 2.

 ## Installation